suba-suresh/weather-web-app/README.md

 ### Validator Testing

 - HTML
-  - 4 errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkchips.github.io%2Fprevent-awareness%2Findex.html)
+  - No errors and 4 warnings were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkchips.github.io%2Fprevent-awareness%2Findex.html)
 - CSS
-  - 1 error was found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmarkchips.github.io%2Fprevent-awareness%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/validator)
 - JavaScript
+- No errors and 82 pre ES6 compatability warnings were received using the [JSHint validator](https://jshint.com/)
+- JavaScript.

 ### Unfixed Bugs

-- Page content keeps disappearing behind header on some screen sizes.
-This relates to the header being position: fixed.
-The content needs the margin to be adjusted.
+- Some location country combinations were allowed when they shoudn't have been.
+This needs a deeper evaluation of the API interface and related JS code.

 ## Deployment